 These loans are specifically designed to provide customers who have bad credit with a finance option.

 Often a bad credit score will be the result of failing to adhere to a credit agreement.

 For instance, if you fail to repay a mortgage, loan, or credit arrangement, as stipulated in your loan agreement, you risk damaging your credit score.

 Having a bad credit score means that it will become increasingly difficult to secure funds for future purchases such as cars, vans or motorcycles.

-At Carvine, we specialise in providing bad credit car finance, helping those would-be car owners that cannot get finance elsewhere.
+At Carvine, we specialize in providing bad credit car financing, helping those would-be car owners that cannot get car finance elsewhere.

 Being refused credit can be disheartening at the best of times, but when you need a car, being refused credit can be completely shattering.